robikgrin/Curved_modesolver/README.md

 * distance to the down border of simulation: 2 $\mu m$
 * curvature value: 0 $\mu m^{-1}$

-In our script we calculating first 2 modes of waveguide.
+In our script we calculated first 2 modes of waveguide.

 ### Python script